See what you can eat and drink at Disney’s new Star Wars: Galaxy’s Edge land

 Well, Disney heard your thoughts.

-Disneyland’s new Star Wars: Galaxy’s Edge land opens in Anaheim, California on May 31.
+Disneyland’s new Star Wars: Galaxy’s Edge opens to the general public in Anaheim, California on June 24.
 The attraction will feature some brand new out-of-this world foods and beverages, including the aforementioned blue milk and its more — ahem — verdant counterpart.

 The food and drinks will also be available at the Star Wars: Galaxy’s Edge land opening at Disney World in Florida in August.

-Before you make a Kessel Run to Star Wars: Galaxy’s Edge, here’s a menu of some of the “Star Wars”-themed cuisine Disney has to offer.
+Before you make a Kessel Run to Galaxy’s Edge, here’s a menu of some of the “Star Wars”-themed cuisine Disney has to offer.

-For more information about the new Star Wars land, including its location, reservations and rules, check out our comprehensive guide.
+For more information about the new Star Wars land, including its location, rides and rules, check out our comprehensive guide.

 What it is: According to Disney, Oga’s Cantina is a place where “even the blaster-bolt scorches on the walls tell a story.”